binh234/AI-ML/002_StableDiffusion/README.md

 Training a Stable Diffusion model involves four stages:

 1. Create the token embeddings from the prompt.
 From a training perspective, we will call the text prompt the **caption**.
-2. Generate the latent space from original image using the encoder part of the autoencoder model.
-The latent space will then go through a Diffusion process to generate noisy image.
+2. Generate the latent space from the original image using the encoder part of the autoencoder model.
+The latent space will then go through a Diffusion process to generate the noisy image.
 3. Pass the noisy image to the UNet conditioned by the text embeddings.
-This is called text conditioned latent space.
+This is called text-conditioned latent space.
-4. The UNet entirely works on the latent space.The UNet predicts the noise added to the latent space and tries to denoise it.
+4. The UNet entirely works on the latent space.
+The UNet predicts the noise added to the latent space and tries to denoise it.

 ### Text encoder